 You will seek me and you will find me, when you seek me with all your heart.
 Jeremiah 29:13

 HOW TO FIND GOD? - Jeremiah 29:13

 The question posed suggests an apparent absurdity.
-God is everywhere and it is not difficult to be found.
+God is everywhere and it is not difficult to find Him.
 Therefore, finding God turns out to be a simple task.
-The people of Judah could have said the same thing but actually just as Isaiah described it: their hearts were far from God (Isaiah 29:13).
-And the problem is not religion, but life.
-The problem is not that you go to church or not, but because you go to church.
+The people of Judah could have said the same thing; but, actually just as Isaiah described it: their hearts were far from God (Isaiah 29:13).
+The problem is not religion, but life.
+The problem is not that you go to church or not, but it is because you go to church.
 That is why Je remías gives us the key to find God in the middle of a formalistic world, which goes to the temple of God, but meets only people.
 Before answering the questions it is important to take into account day issues:

 First of all, we must know that God will always be looking for us.
 From Genesis (Gen.3: 9) to Revelation (Rev. 3:20).
-But in that divine search it is man who always turns away from God.
-He runs away from Him because he wants to find happiness in material things or people who will disappoint him in the short, medium or long term.
+But in that divine search, it is man who always turns away from God.
+He runs away from Him because he wants to find happiness in material things or people who will disappoint him in the musings of material life, be it short, medium, or long term.
 God seeks man and man always escapes, even if he does not realize it.

 And in that context, we could again ask: How to find God?
 Today’s text says “and you will find me, because you will seek me with all your heart”.